dcwalker/mail_manager/readme.md

 Because of the dependance on the OS X keychain for password management, this needs to run on an OS X machine.

-Everything uses native Ruby libraries except my dependance on [mikel's mail gem](https://github.com/mikel/mail) (installed with `gem install htmlentities`).
+Everything uses native Ruby libraries except my dependance on HTMLEntities for the emoji in the email subject (installed with `gem install htmlentities` or [Bundler](http://bundler.io/)).

 ## Example configuration